Research Innovation Hub / Research Methodology

 Socioeconomic statusAnnual household income bracketSelf-report ordinal scale

-Never use a measurement instrument without checking its validity (does it measure what it claims?) and reliability (does it produce consistent results?).
+Operationalisation Warning Never use a measurement instrument without verifying its validity (does it measure what it claims to measure?) and reliability (does it produce consistent results across administrations?).
 Always cite the original validation study when using a published scale.
-Using an unvalidated or self-invented scale without pilot testing is a critical methodological weakness.
+Using an unvalidated or self-invented instrument without pilot testing and reliability analysis is a critical methodological weakness that examiners will identify and question.

 Research Question Checker

-Enter your draft research question below and the tool will evaluate it against seven key quality criteria.
-Use the feedback to refine your question before submission.
+Enter your draft research question below and the tool will evaluate it against seven quality criteria drawn from the FINER framework and standard methodology literature.
+Use the feedback to refine your question before submitting your proposal.

 RQ Quality Analyser